mooeypoo/rtl.wtf/src/intro/README.md

 next: ../explained/bidiintro.md
 ---

-# Welcome to online directionality flipping
+# What is this website??

 **Welcome to rtl.wtf, the site that will flip your brain and let you experience and experiment with right-to-left directionality online.**